 Most important to consider is that making music and sounds in The TANK is quite different from any other, less-reverberant space you’ve ever been, so allowing yourself time to get acclimatized and accustomed to The TANK is essential.
 Everything in The TANK, from the microphone hoisting system to the control room, is custom-made for The TANK.

 About The TANK

-You can explore The TANK every Saturday morning from 9am – 1pm throughout our season, until the end of October, at Open Saturdays at The TANK.
-Admission is free for Open Saturdays, and everyone is welcome.
+You can experience the The TANK for free every Saturday morning from 9am – 1pm throughout our season, from May 1 until the end of October, at Open Saturdays at The TANK.
+Everyone is welcome.

 Below are the three types of recording possibilities.
-Our assistant engineer will be present at all sessions to assist and give access.
+Our resident engineer will be present at all sessions to assist and give access.

 Artists doing larger projects may bring in their own gear and engineers, or use a combination of our gear, their gear, and our engineers after discussing the project with The TANK.

-ABSOLUTELY NO IMPULSE RESPONSES ALLOWED (digital copies of The TANK’s acoustical properties)!
+NO IMPULSE RESPONSES ALLOWED (digital copies of The TANK’s acoustical properties)

 You should keep in mind that The TANK is a sundial in the high desert.
 As the sun moves through the day, the temperature inside The TANK changes, but it also changes from side-to-side: when one side is hot, the other is cold.
 All of this affects the acoustics of The TANK.
 When you tell us when you’d like to record, we can suggest times of the day better suited to your purposes, acoustically and for your physical comfort.
 We have made this rough guide to temperatures in The TANK throughout the year to help you make plans: